Continuous cloud position spectroscopy using a magneto-optical trap

 \textit{Theory}.
 To model the vertical dynamics of the five-beam MOT, where in comparison to a standard MOT the sixth beam propagating in gravity direction is removed~\cite{boughdachi2025strontium}, we consider the balance between gravitational force \(mg\) and optical force along the vertical axis for a single atom with mass \(m\)~\cite{metcalf1999laser}.
 The resulting steady-state condition determines the MOT position as a function of laser detuning and magnetic field gradient~\cite{Loftus_line_cooling,MOT_pos_Ytterbium_Sillus}.
 For strontium, using the \(\rm ^1S_0 \rightarrow\, ^3P_1\) intercombination line at 689~nm with a narrow linewidth of \(\gamma_0 = 2\pi \cdot 7.5\,\mathrm{kHz}\), power broadening alone is insufficient to achieve large capture velocities.
 Instead, frequency modulation is used to extend the effective capture range by more than an order of magnitude.
 While this ``broadband (BB) MOT" technique increases the capture velocities, it cannot be modeled simply as a power-broadened single-frequency (SF) light force.
-In our implementation, the RF drive of an acousto-optic modulator (AOM) is modulated from \(\delta_{\text{start}}\) to \(\delta_{\text{start}} - 2\pi f_{\text{bandwidth}}\), where \(f_{\text{bandwidth}} \) is the modulation bandwidth.
+In our implementation, the RF drive of the AOM is triangularly modulated between $\delta_{\text{start}}$ and $\delta_{\text{stop}} = \delta_{\text{start}} - 2\pi f_{\text{bandwidth}}$, where both $\delta$ values denote detunings from resonance, and $f_{\text{bandwidth}}$ is the total modulation range~\cite{Bennetts2019SteadyStateStrontium,boughdachi2025strontium}.
 In the low-saturation regime (see Appendix~\ref{App:Saturation Limit}), the total force in the vertical direction is:

 where